jtang613/GhidrAssistMCP/README.md

 #### Location & Navigation
 - `get_current_address` - Get current cursor address
+- `get_hexdump` - Get hexdump of memory at specific address
 - `xrefs_to` - Find references to an address
 - `xrefs_from` - Find references from an address